The Blog Social

 2. Craft Custom Gradients Like a Pro

-Solid colors are safe, but gradients?
+Solid colours are safe, but gradients?
 They’re where the magic happens.
 Blend shades for text, shapes, or backgrounds to add depth and modern flair.

-How to use it: Click any element, open the color picker, choose “Gradient,” and mix your perfect combo.
-Use the eyedropper tool to match your brand colors seamlessly.
+How to use it: Click any element, open the colour picker, choose “Gradient,” and mix your perfect combo.
+Use the eyedropper tool to match your brand colours seamlessly.

 3. Add Motion to Text with One Click